Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: Prefix Reinforcement Fine-Tuning

-The intuition behind sampling a prefix is to provide the model with partial guidance, allowing the policy model to explore the continuation rather than reinforcing the model to mimic the entire sequence.
-Employing the same ratio and the clipping mechanism as in PPO, we penalize the large updates from the demonstration data.
-Meanwhile, the advantage assigned to $y_n$ can indicate the value of the given prefix.
+where $\mathcal{W}_{i,t}^{\text{PPO}}=\mathbb{I}_{\text{clip}}(r_t, \hat{A}_t) \hat{A}_t r_t$ denotes the clipped PPO weight.
+This formulation highlights that while the prefix tokens ($t < L$) originate from the offline expert, they are reinforced using the advantage estimated from the full hybrid trajectory.
+The intuition behind prefix sampling is to provide the model with partial guidance, allowing it to explore the continuation rather than forcing it to mimic the entire sequence.
+Using the same ratio and clipping mechanism as in PPO, we penalize large updates from the demonstration data.
+Meanwhile, the advantage assigned can indicate the value of the given prefix.
 Therefore, for prompts where the model does not perform well, the high-quality prefix will receive higher gradient weights, enabling the model to benefit more from this partial demonstration.